-For use of an end-entity certificate certificate with grid software, at least either of the extendedKeyUsage or nsCertType34 extensions MUST be present, where the use of the extendedKeyUsage extension is preferred.
+For use of an end-entity certificate with grid software, at least either of the extendedKeyUsage or nsCertType36 extensions MUST be present, where the use of the extendedKeyUsage extension is preferred.
 Including basicConstraints is RECOMMENDED.

-For end-entity certificates issued to networked entities (servers or services), the use of the subjectAltName extensions with a dNSName attribute is RECOMMENDED.
+For end-entity certificates issued to networked entities (servers or services), the use of the subjectAlternativeName extensions with a dNSName attribute is RECOMMENDED.
 For end-entity certificates that include an rfc822 email address, the subjectAltName extension SHOULD be used, and the email address included in the rfc822Name attribute.

-It is RECOMMENDED that an end-entity certificate includes also the extensions keyUsage, certificatePolicies, and cRLDistributionPoints.
+End-entity certificates MUST include the keyUsage extension and it is RECOMMENDED that an end-entity certificate includes also the extensions certificatePolicies, and cRLDistributionPoints.